 Welcome to the International Internships for Indigenous Youth Program (IIIY)

-We are now accepting applications for our 2019 program.
-The second co-hort will depart mid August 2019 with training beginning in early August.
+We have now closed applications for our 2019 program.
+We are currently reviewing applicants and interns will be notified whether they have been successful or not by mid May at the latest.
+The second cohort will depart mid August 2019 with training beginning in early August.

-Read below for details on how to apply or email firstname.lastname@example.org for more information!
+Read below or email firstname.lastname@example.org for more information on future internships!

 See the latest photo essay from one of last year’s interns, Owen Gould, who traveled to Kenya HERE.

 Click on the photos below to hear what 2018 interns Leah and Autumn say about their internships and connection to their communities:

 We're excited to launch this year's International Internships for Indigenous Youth Program!
 Are you interested in learning about community development?
 Want to learn more about Global Citizenship and how to engage both locally and globally on the Sustainable Development Goals?
 Want to build your resume and gain a competitive edge in the job market?
 Or maybe you’re interested in learning about International Development and the benefits of studying in this field

 With funding from Global Affairs Canada, ACIC and NCGC (Northern Council for Global Cooperation) have partnered with Confederacy of Mainland Mi'kmaq, Native Council of PEI, GPI Atlantic, and BYTE, to hire 20 Indigenous youth from across Canada to work for four months in one of five different countries around the world!
 Youth will travel in teams of four to their host country, and complete their work term there for the duration of the project.

 Year 1: October 2018 - January 2019